Current Research Studies

 For more information about any of our current studies, please contact us:

-The Residual Symptoms Study
+The Symptom Study

 The main goal of the study is to find out if the study drug, AVP-786, when taken in combination with a class of medications used for treating schizophrenia, improves residual symptoms of schizophrenia and impairments in cognitive function associated with schizophrenia.
 This study will also find out how safe the study drug is and how well the body accepts the study drug.